-Q6 Please comment on the following:

-Excellent Good Satisfactory Poor

-Overall, the course was

-Q7 Please rate the modules found them (1= most useful number more than once. •
+Q7 Please rate the modules of the course according to how useful you found them (1= most useful; 9=least useful).
+You may use the same number more than once.

-1. Warm up quiz and introduc ction
+- 1. Warm up quiz and introduction

-2. Who is disabled?
+- 2. Who is disabled?

-3. Social model of disability
+- 3. Social model of disability

-4. Making reasonable adjustn nents
+- 4. Making reasonable adjustments

-5. Impact assessing policies
+- 5. Impact assessing policies

-6. Consulting disabled people }
+- 6. Consulting disabled people

-7. The Disability Equality Sch eme & Scho ol Acces s Plan
+- 7. The Disability Equality Scheme & School Access Plan

-8. Evidence gathering
+- 8. Evidence gathering

-9. Promoting positive attitude es to disable d people)
+- 9. Promoting positive attitudes to disabled people

-Q8 Are there any changes or improvements you would like to see made to the course?
+Q8 Are there any to the course? changes or improve ements you would like to see made